 topic on which you will base your term paper.

-term paper, you should briefly describe the information you learned in
+the term paper, you should briefly describe the information

 a brief comparison of their views on this topic.